NaluKit/nalu/README.md

 ## Basic Concept
-Nalu uses the hash of an url to navigate.
+Nalu uses the hash of an url to navigate. **Starting with version 1.1.0 Nalu supports the use of hash less urls.** Everything explained here will also work without hash.
+In case of working with a hash less url, you need to implement something on the server to handle a reload.

 Example hash:
 ```